-Veterans may be awarded 7 units of credit for the healthful living, and physical education requirement of graduation by submitting a copy of their DD214, verifying 180 days active military duty, to the Veteran's Counselor.
-Students who are on active military duty and have completed boot camp may apply to receive the credit.
+Veterans may be awarded seven units of credit for the healthful living, and physical education requirement of graduation by submitting a copy of their DD214, verifying active military duty, to the VA certifying official in the Admissions & Records Office at Crafton Hills College.
+Students who are on active military duty and have completed basic training may apply to receive the credit.

-Veterans, who remain in a probationary status for more than two terms without improvement in their academic standing, will not be certified without verification that the student has been counseled concerning consequences of further violations of the college's academic or progress policy.
+Veterans who remain in a probationary status for more than two terms without improvement in their academic standing will not be certified without verification that they have been counseled concerning consequences of further violations of the college's academic or progress policy.